Repeated Cyclogenesis on Hot-Exoplanet Atmospheres with Deep Heating

 Given the marked difference in behavior, the type of heating on hot-exoplanets could be constrained by current observations.
 Consider, for example, the time series of disk-averaged thermal flux, corrected with a cosine projection factor for the geometry.
 Four series are shown in Fig.~\ref{fig:fig4}, with the disks centered on the antistellar and substellar points (labeled nightside and dayside, respectively).
-The nightside series correspond to the flux at the peak primary eclipse, and the dayside series corresponds to the flux just before ingress or after egress of the secondary eclipse.
+The nightside series corresponds to the flux at the peak primary eclipse, and the dayside series corresponds to the flux just before ingress or after egress of the secondary eclipse.
 The series are from the simulations presented in Fig.~\ref{fig:fig3} with the shallow heating case in blue and the deep heating case in red.

 In both cases, the motion of large storms around the planet leads to flux peaks that are roughly $180^\circ$ out of phase at the dayside and the nightside.
-However, as already noted, the amplitude of the peaks are significantly reduced with deep heating compared to those with shallow heating.
-This difference arises because the average over the disk is modulated by the homogeneity of $T$ field caused by the mixing.
-With deep heating, hot and cold patches periodically peel away westward from their points of origin on the dayside and nightside, respectively---often past the terminators.
-This results in a series with a lower amplitude and higher frequency peaks.
-In contrast, with shallow heating, hot patches advected by a modon moving quasi-periodically around the planet over a longer period lead to high-amplitude and lower frequency peaks in the flux.
-Note that the difference in the peaks between the two types of heating ($\sim$\,100\,K) is greater than the expected accuracy of JWST measurements ($\approx$\,30\,K) \cite{JWST_com, Bean_2018}.
+However, as already noted, the amplitude of the peaks is significantly reduced with deep heating compared to those with shallow heating.
+This difference arises because the average over the disk is modulated by the homogeneity of the $T$ field, caused by the mixing.
+With deep heating, hot and cold patches periodically peel away westward from their points of emergence on the dayside and nightside, respectively---often past the terminators.
+This results in a flux series with a lower amplitude and higher frequency peaks.
+At $p\!\sim\!
+10^5$\,Pa, the hottest patch of the atmosphere is generally situated near the substellar point on the dayside, and even slightly shifted eastward at times; storms that spin off do sequester and transport hot temperatures towards the western terminator at mid--high latitudes but, tempered by the viewing geometry, do not contribute significantly to the disk-averaged flux centered on the substellar point.
+Superficially, this behavior appears similar to that reported in past simulations employing shallow heating and low resolution; however, the behavior here is much more dynamic and is generated by a completely different mechanism.
+With shallow heating, hot patches advected by a modon moving quasi-periodically around the planet over a longer period lead to high-amplitude and lower frequency peaks in the flux.
+As a consequence, the shallow heating case would appear to have a more westward shifted ``hot spot'' than the deep heating case.
+Note that the difference in the peaks between the two types of heating ($\sim$100\,K, or $\sim\!
+4$\% of the prescribed temperature at the substellar point) is greater than the expected accuracy of JWST measurements, which is $\approx\!
+30$\,K \cite{JWST_com, Bean_2018}.